gladomat/mlzoomcamp_project_1/Readme.md

 ```

 ## Docker
 I then created a docker image for the deployment.
+Make sure you have docker installed.

 To build the docker image run:
 ```
-bentoml containerize diamond-price-prediction:[tag]
+pipenv run bentoml containerize diamond-price-prediction:latest
 ```

 To run the docker image run: